opus1993/pubrepo/content/post/2021-05-14-data-evangelist-part-11/index.md

 ## How can leaders educate themselves on the value of data and the opportunity that it presents?

-I doubt that business leaders in 2021 are working with a knowledge deficit.
-Some leader's goals, however, might not be aligned.
-[Tom Davenport](https://www.tomdavenport.com/about/) and many others have been writing on the topic for many years.
-In 2019, he wrote:
+I doubt that business leaders in 2021 are working with a knowledge deficit on data.
+Some leader's goals, however, may not be aligned on the mission.
+[Tom Davenport](https://www.tomdavenport.com/about/) has been writing on the topic for many years.
+In 2019, for example:

 > [More than a decade after the concept of big data became part of the lexicon, only a minority of companies have become insight-driven organizations...](https://www2.deloitte.com/us/en/insights/topics/analytics/insight-driven-organization.html)